 These repetitions – a series of different images which suggest the creation of consciousness – provide internal evidence that my interpretation is objectively accurate, that I are not merely assigning meaning to this story.
 Throughout the the tale there are more repetitions which provide more confirmation.

 The mother of the latter [Dawn’s-Heart-child], the first-mentioned Dawn’s-Heart’s wife, was the Lynx, who was then a beautiful woman, with a younger sister who carried her digging-stick after her.

 In another african story, Diirawic, I have shown that Diirawic’s younger sister represents a female version of Christ: she understood Diirawic’s danger, repeatedly warned her, guided her, and sacrificed herself to protect her.
 Here Lynx’s younger sister played a similar role, another repetition which confirms again that this story is about individuation.

-Jung said a person becomes more vital if he or she engages in a conversation with the Self.
+Jung said a person becomes more vital if he or she engages in a true conversation with the Self.
 For a young child the parent represents the Self.
-Thus Winnicott's and Jung's concepts are related.
+Thus Winnicott’s and Jung’s concepts, though different, are related.
 The Bushman story uses extraordinary images to explore these ideas.